-Specific attention and construction detailing shall be used for drainage structures and roadway embankments that are located within 100-year floodplains for Bridge 3 only.
+Specific attention and construction detailing shall be used for drainage structures and roadway embankments that are located within 100-year floodplains.

 Project Technical Information

 NCDOT and the Design Team will follow the NCDOT design process and will follow standard NCDOT design standards and specifications.